flocto/flocto.github.io-archive/content/writeups/2023/UIUCTF/UIUCTF-Writeups.md

  106:     CALL {G12}."unshift"(loc0)
  120:     RETURN (loc0 + {G13})
 ```
-This PRNG pops the last value of `G12`, does `xorshift` operations, then inserts it back into the start of `G12`. `G13` is increased by `13371337`, then added to the final output of the PRNG.
+This PRNG pops the last value of `G12`, does `xorshift` operations, then inserts it back into the start of `G12`.
+Then, at the same time, `G13` is increased by `13371337`, and only added to the final output of the PRNG.

 Going back to the main function, after the loop is run, an array is created and initialized with 3 calls to `nextInt_F13`, then compared with another array:
 ```